tritantran04/Agentic-Medical-Service-Consultation-Chatbot/README.md

-# Health Checkup Package Consultant Chatbot
+# Agentic Medical Service Consultation Chatbot

-An **agentic RAG chatbot** that helps users find a suitable health checkup package based on their described symptoms, age, or health concerns.
+An **Agentic Medical Service Consultation Chatbot** that helps users find a suitable health checkup package based on their described symptoms, age, or health concerns.
 The system uses a static package catalog as its knowledge base and an LLM-driven agent that decides, per turn, whether retrieval is needed to answer the user's question.
+The agent is also wrapped with an A2A Server, so it can be called by other A2A-compliant agents over HTTP.

-> **Disclaimer:** This project is intended for educational and information-retrieval purposes.
-It is not a substitute for diagnosis, treatment, or professional medical advice.
+> **Disclaimer:** This project is not a substitute for diagnosis, treatment, or professional medical advice.

 ## Overview